TAAPArthur/div/README.md

 The following are the dependant libs
-` -lxcb -lxcb-keysyms -lxcb-icccm -lxcb-image -limgloader` Note that [libimageloader](https://github.com/TAAPArthur/libimageloader) is just a wrapper around other image loaders.
+` -lxcb -lxcb-keysyms -lxcb-icccm -lxcb-image -limgloader` Note that [libimageloader](https://codeberg.org/TAAPArthur/libimageloader) is just a wrapper around other image loaders and can be replaced easily if desired.

 ## Configuration
 1. Create ~/.config/dim/config.c